 - 1. Let a Love Feast be held on each circuit at least once in three months. - 2.
-Let no person not a member of our Church, be admitted to our Love Feasts with out the consent of the preacher having charge of the same. - 3.
-Let our Love Feasts be held with closed doors, whenever practicable.
+Let no person not a member of our Church, be admitted to our Love Feasts without the consent of the preacher having charge of the same.